mason-lynass/mason-lynass/README.md

 Right now I'm working on:

-* Building a broader user base, handling bugs and fixing issues, and gathering constructive criticism for my new website [Better Bathroom Bureau](https://www.betterbathroombureau.org), a place where people in Seattle can find restrooms, review facilities, and submit bathrooms to the database.
+* Building a broader user base, handling bugs & fixing issues, and gathering constructive criticism for my new website [Better Bathroom Bureau](https://www.betterbathroombureau.org), a place where people in Seattle can find restrooms, review facilities, and submit bathrooms to the database.
 * Consistently improving my [Fantasy Sumo](http://www.fantasysumo.net) website, a React/Rails site where I host my own Fantasy Sumo game.
 These days I'm refactoring, updating code to consume a new Sumo API, and automating some daily-run SQL queries with a Node.js script.
 * Maintaining [IceHonky](http://www.icehonky.net), an NHL Scoreboard app I developed with [Alex Naughton](https://github.com/alexbriannaughton).
 * Updating the website for the Woodland Theater, a DIY-venue I help run in Seattle 🎶 I'm using APIs from Sanity.io, Behold, and Mailchimp to implement all of my features.
 Check out [the new Woodland website](https://woodlandtheater.org).